OBS Studio Setup Guide

 - Free: No subscription required

-- No Account Needed: Works directly in your browser
+- No Account Needed: Works directly in the browser

 Step 7: Optional Enhancements